Hessian-Free High-Resolution Nesterov Acceleration for Sampling: Numerical Experiments

-In this subsection, we test 8 target distributions with simple, yet representative potential functions, summarized in Table \ref{tab:test_function}.
-They are classified into two groups, Gaussians and non-Gaussians.
-For Gaussian, smoothness coefficient $L$ is available, hence we take $\gamma=2\sqrt{L}$ in accordance with Table \ref{tab:comparison}.
-To be consistent with Theorem \ref{thm:discretization}, we measure closeness to the target distribution using $W_2$ which has closed-form expression between two Gaussians.
+We first test 8 target distributions with simple, yet representative potential functions, summarized in Table \ref{tab:test_function}.
+For Gaussian targets, smoothness coefficient $L$ is available, hence we take $\gamma=2\sqrt{L}$ as suggested in \citet{dalalyan2018sampling}.
+To be consistent with Thm.\ref{thm:wasserstein}, closeness is measured in $W_2$ which has closed-form expression between Gaussians.
 For non-Gaussians, we empirically set $\gamma=2$ and measure sample quality by $\chi^2$ divergence with densities empiricially approximated by histograms.
 For the special case of $f_8(x,y)$, note approximating its density using a uniform-mesh-based histogram is either inaccurate or requiring the mesh to be very fine due to high nonconvexity, and we thus report the error in the $x$ component $|\mathbb{E}x - \mu|$ instead, where $\mu$ is the true mean of $x$-component.
-Step size $h$ is tuned so that it is near the \textit{stability limit} of ULD algorithm.
-In each experiment, we sample 10,000 independent realizations of each algorithm for empirical estimations.
+Each algorithm uses 10,000 independent realizations for empirical estimations.

-Figure \ref{fig:simple} shows the experimental results.
-Each result contains two phases.
-In the first phase, error has a trend of smooth decrease, corresponding to the exponentially decay bound in Equation \eqref{eq:discretization_wasserstein}; in the second phase, the curve is noisy since accuracy is saturated by discretization error.
-Across all experiments, the additional acceleration of HFHR over ULD is clearly seen in the first phase and can be very significant, for example in Figure \ref{fig:gaussian_100d} and \ref{fig:perturbed_1d}.

-\subsection{A Case Study on Gaussian: Empirical Performances versus Theoretical Guarantees for HFHR Dynamics (Continuous Time)}

-In this subsection, we numerically verify the tightness of theoretical results for the continuous HFHR dynamics in Section \ref{sec:theoryConti}.
-To this end, we work with Gaussian distributions because (i) Gaussians have log-strongly-concave densities and hence satisfy all the assumptions in our theory; (ii) Gaussians are analytically tractable, all parameters needed for the theory, including Lipschitz constant $L$, strongly-convex coefficient $m$, etc., are known to us, also the metrics used in our theory (e.g. 2-Wasserstein distance, $\chi^2$ divergence) have closed form expression for Gaussians; (iii) Gaussians are widely used in various machine learning studies and applications.

-The first verification starts with Theorem \ref{thm:simple_result}.
-We experiment with 1-dimensional standard Gaussian distribution and use Algorithm \ref{alg:HFHR} with tiny step size ($h=10^{-4}$, small enough so that results about the continuous dynamics can be probed) to simulate HFHR dynamics and compare with the theoretical bound in Theorem \ref{thm:simple_result}.
-We set $\gamma=2$ which corresponds to the critical damping of ULD and generate 10,000 samples to estimate $\chi^2$ divergence to the target distribution.